Abusing Public Faith: Brooks, Gladwell, and Journalistic Ethics

 It’s often suggested that over-policing possible conflicts of interest leads to absurd results.
 We don’t want to demand that journalists be so disinterested as to require their withdrawal from public life.
 We would be doing ourselves a terrible disservice to bar those often best-informed and civically-minded from public work.
 We shouldn’t bind the hands of those best-positioned to do the most good.
 Everyone should have a stake in the social projects of their communities and feel free to get their hands dirty.

 Following this line of defense, Brooks and Gladwell’s endorsements have been characterized as nothing more than the benign by-product of a personal hobby.
-Gladwell speaks of his private passion for autos (a self-professed “MASSIVE car nut”), and Weave is described as Brooks’s pet project.
-Their advocacy, then, is simply an immediate reaction to their emotional investment with, connection to, and curiosity in those specific enterprises.
+Gladwell speaks of his private passion for autos (a self-professed “MASSIVE car nut”), and Brooks describes Weave as nothing more than a pet project.
+Their advocacy, then, is simply an immediate reaction to their emotional investment and curiosity in those specific enterprises.
 There’s no reason to assume nefarious intent; these writers were simply overwhelmed with zeal and couldn’t wait to share the good news with the rest of us.

 But there’s a significant distinction that separates championing a cause from promoting a product.
 Believing in something and rallying support behind it doesn’t require reducing one’s audience to corporate marks.
 Journalists shouldn’t sully their reputations by engaging in manipulation.
 Confronted by these allegations, Gladwell has claimed that if he’s guilty of being bought, then all of journalism has been similarly corrupted by relying on advertising dollars to sustain itself.
 There is, however, a marked difference between the banner ads adorning a periodical’s website and a journalist voicing support and throwing their weight behind a brand.
 When reporters start delivering the testimonials, the line meant to establish journalistic independence gets blurred and the waters get muddied.
 (Consider, for instance, this ad presented as an interview and even invoking the name of one of Gladwell’s popular investigative works.)